 - 3 tablespoons whole milk

 - In a large, oven-safe skillet, combine the first eight ingredients; let stand for 5 minutes.
 Cook and stir over medium heat until mixture comes to a full rolling boil, about 18 minutes.
 Dot with butter.

 - In a small bowl, combine the flour, sugar, baking powder and salt.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in milk until a soft dough forms.

 - Drop topping by heaping tablespoons onto hot fruit.
-Bake at 375° for 30-35 minutes or until golden brown.
+Bake at 375° until golden brown, 30-35 minutes.
 Serve warm with ice cream.
-Yield: 6-8 servings.
+Yield: 8 servings.

 Originally published as Cran-Apple Cobbler in Country Woman November/December 2002, p29

 Please Log In or Join to add a rating and review.

 Click stars to rate

 Any changes to your rating or review will appear where you originally posted your review